 Meet IDRA’s Inaugural Class of Education Policy Fellows

 On November 2, 2020, IDRA began its first Education Policy Fellows Program.
-Five fellows will gain real-world advocacy experience and training during the 2021 Texas legislative session, because we know state policymakers can make stronger education policy decisions by working with advocates who are connected to impacted communities, particularly people of color.
+Four fellows gained real-world advocacy experience and training during the 2021 Texas legislative session, because we know state policymakers can make stronger education policy decisions by working with advocates who are connected to impacted communities, particularly people of color.
 See announcement.

-The IDRA Education Policy Fellows Program is generously supported by Trellis Foundation and in partnership with the John Gardner Public Service Fellowship, facilitated by Stanford University’s Haas Center for Public Service.
+The IDRA Education Policy Fellows Program moved in November 2021 to Georgia for the state’s legislative session in early 2022 (see announcement).
+The program’s inaugural cycle in Texas operated from November 2020 through July 2021.
+It was generously supported by The William and Flora Hewlett Foundation, the Trellis Foundation, the Kresge Foundation, and in partnership with the John Gardner Public Service Fellowship, facilitated by Stanford University’s Haas Center for Public Service.